logo

 According to several articles I have seen on the web, in magazines, and newspapers, J.K.
 Rowling was asked by Bon Appetìt magazine what Butterbeer was.
 To paraphrase, Ms. Rowling said that she really wasn’t sure—she had made it up, but it was probably something similar to butterscotch, only not as sickly.
 I searched the web and found numerous recipes for Butterbeer.
 I wasn’t satisfied with any of the recipes I found since in my mind it should be similar to root beer, only butterscotch flavored.
 I decided to make a syrup out of butterscotch candy disks, then stir it into something carbonated.
 My son suggested cream soda, which I thought would be perfect, so that is what I’ve done.

 Since hot Butterbeer is also a special treat, I thought the syrup might be good stirred into milk with a little freshly grated nutmeg on top.
 I don’t know if Ms. Rowling would approve, however, my children and grandchildren love both versions.
-We will definitely be serving it both ways at our Harry Potter party on July 21st.
+We all enjoyed it both ways at our Harry Potter Party on July 21st, the day the last Harry Potter Book was released.

 8 Servings